 - in some disciplines, the conclusion you'll come to.
 In other disciplines, you'll lead the reader through to that at the end.
 You may well not know your conclusion till you've worked through the body of the essay, so that's another job for the second draft.

-The conclusion pulls together the big, general idea or theme that you want us to take away and sets it out.
+The conclusion pulls together the big, general idea or theme that you want us to take away, and sets it out.
 It will have emerged in stages along the way, but here you make it clear in a way that answers the question or implied question in the essay title.
 Don't bring in new material or ideas: if you find yourself wanting to, then go back and fit them into the body of the essay.

 Don't be afraid to write plainly; it helps you to think clearly.
 The very best in your discipline think well and write well.
 They're only difficult to understand inasmuch as the ideas are difficult.
 Good thinkers who are more difficult to understand than they need be are, by definition, not the best in your discipline.
 Try to notice what you're reading in terms of good and bad writing: Who makes difficult things clear?
 Who makes you fight through how it's written before you know if an idea is useful and interesting or not?
 Who's a pleasure to read?
 How does each make their sentences work, to have that effect?
 This will help to train your own intuitions for your own writing.
 Click here for some examples of good and bad writing.

 Formal writing is not the same as fancy writing.
 What matters is precision.
 Casual language is inexact, but so are elaborate words used wrongly or vaguely.
 Use technical and abstract terms where you must, look them up to check they really do mean what you think they do, and surround them with clear and simple ones which you are also using accurately.
-There's no shame in looking those up too; professional writers do it all the time, just as professional writers write second and third and tenth drafts, to get the words and the argument to say exactly what they want them to.
+There's no shame in looking those up too; professional writers do it all the time, just as professional writers write second and third and tenth drafts, and use friends as beta-readers, to get the words and the argument to say exactly what they want them to.